Get on board with food safety audits

 Auditors will visit the food premise and check all of the areas related to food production, including storage and service of food.
 They will also check handling of food, handwashing and staff cleanliness as well as practices such as cleaning practices, pest control measures, food shelf-life labelling, temperature control and management of allergens.

-During the audit, the auditor will review documents and records related to food safety and allergens, inspect the premises for potential hazards, and chat to employees to ensure that they are trained to handle the food safely.
+During the audit, they will review documents and records related to food safety and allergens, inspect the premises for potential hazards, and chat to employees to ensure that they are trained to handle food safely.
 Finally they will provide a report detailing their findings with photos of non compliances, and make recommendations for improvement.

 An audit provides the food business with the information they need to address any issues identified at the time of the audit and implement corrective actions to make sure they don’t happen again.